ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 - Go to the `README.md` and make a description of your module.

 ---
-Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2023 ami and installed docker in it.
+Terraform Module to provision an AWS EC2 instance with the latest Amazon Linux 2023 ami and install Docker on it.

 Not intended for production use.
 It is an example module.

-It is just for showing how to create a publish module in Terraform Registry.
+It is just for showing how to create a publish module in the Terraform Registry.

 Usage: